tum-ewk/ficus/doc/run_ficus.rst

   are :func:`prepare_result_directory`, :func:`run_ficus`, :func:`report` and
   :func:`result_figures`.

 To import ficus, ``ficus.py`` hast to be either in the same directory than ``runficus.py`` or in any directory, that is searched by python.
-To make sure this is the case, follow step 4 of the :ref:`install-ref <installation>`.
+To make sure this is the case, follow step 4 of the :ref:` installation <install-ref>`.

 ::